kopfing/doku/nextcloud_install_centos8.md

-# Install Nextcloud on LEMP Stack (CentOS 8, Nginx, MariaDB, PHP)
+# Nextcloud on LEMP Stack (CentOS 8, Nginx, MariaDB, PHP)

 Installation instructions as tested for Nextcloud 18 on a headless VM with a clean CentOS 8 install.